 Homeschooling on the Homestead: Tips to Help You Get Started

 Homeschooling has, traditionally, gone hand-in-hand with homesteading.
-Families whose lives centered around their homes have often chosen to homeschool their children on the homestead too, blending curriculum seamlessly with domestic life.
+Families whose lives are centered around their homes have often chosen to homeschool their children too, blending curriculum seamlessly with domestic life.

-Of course, 2020 being what it is with the pandemic and all, many, many people, both homesteaders and non-homesteaders alike, have suddenly found themselves having to incorporate homeschooling into their schedules for the first time.
+With the past couple years being what they’ve been with the pandemic and all, many, many people –both homesteaders and non-homesteaders alike– have suddenly found themselves having to incorporate homeschooling into their schedules for the first time.

 Whether by choice or necessity, it’s not easy to add homeschooling to our already very full plates.
 Especially as homesteaders, we’ve got the extra work of gardening, cooking and preserving, plus all sorts of other domestic tasks that take our time and attention.
 For anyone who’s new to it, homeschooling can just feel like one more weight on our already tense shoulders, especially during a year when stress and anxiety is at an all-time high as we all try to adapt to the “new normal.”